IlClamaz/lcp-editor/README.md

 * A local pre-imported resource (res://path/tp/file.glb): faster, can control import options
 * A whatever file in the filesystem: slower, no control of import options.

+### LivingCaption (extends Node3D)

+A more stylistic elaborated version of LivingText, where the a predefined GLB geometry is used as background.

+It is based on loading the preset scene `living_caption_content.gd`, which contains already a root MeshInstance3D to visualize the text and a child object acting as background (This is the reverse with respect to the LivingText).

+The behavior and the functions are very similar to LivingText.